Testicular Cancer: The Basics

 Risk factors for testicular cancer are:

-- History of an undescended or abnormally developed testicle.
+- History of an undescended testicle or testicle that does not develop normally.

 - History of Klinefelter’s Syndrome.